 A part of European history is painted in Nazi atrocities.
 Understanding that part of history is crucial.
 We wanted to see the exhibits and learn about the plight first hand.
 We have visited the Dacha concentration memorial camp and now hoping to visit the Auschwitz camp in Poland in the near future.

 The oldest university in Europe is the University of Bologna, established in 1088 AD.
-Universities of Oxford (1096 AD) and Cambridge (13th century) came after that.
+The universities of Oxford (1096 AD) and Cambridge (13th century) came after that.

 When you think of Europe, beaches are usually not the norm.
 But think differently and think of all the wonderful Mediterranean coastline and warm sandy beaches.
 There are many places in Europe where you can escape the cold winters and soak up the sun.

-People say Finnish are cold.
-I mean they get a lot of snow, but we have also seen some of the coolest – bright quarters and would love to explore this Nordic capital and their nature.
+People say the Finnish are cold.
+I mean they get a lot of snow, but we have also seen some of the coolest – bright quarters and would love to explore this Nordic capital and its nature.

-Walking the cute-sy town center of Riga Latvia
+83. Walking the cutesy town center of Riga Latvia

 I am not a big art museum fan-fan, but I have heard that Riga Latvia is super cool, with amazing art nouveau structures sprinkled all across town.
 So that goes to my mega Europe travel bucket list.